Sensitivity of mixing times of Cayley graphs: Proof of Theorems and

-Consequently a.a.s.\ all particles hit the clique $K$ by time $CL/\eps^4$. \end{proposition} We recall that the acronym a.a.s.\ stands for asymptotically almost surely and means that the probability of the event goes to 0 as $u\to\infty$.
-Let us remark that the $\eps^4$ term is not optimal, but this is for us not a priority. \begin{proof}[Proof of Proposition \ref{p:tauHi}] The assertion of the last sentence of the proposition follows from \eqref{e:escape4b} by a union bound over the particles (recall that in the interchange process each particle is performing a random walk); and from our assumption that $\eps>u^{-1/3}$ which gives $\sum_{i=1}^u 1/|H_i|^{c\eps^2}=o(1) $, since $|H_i|\ge 2^{4^{i-1}u}$.
+Consequently, if $E$ is the event that for all $i \in [u]$ all particles whose initial location is in $ H_i$ hit the complete graph $K$ before time $CL/\eps^4$, then $\lim_{n\to\infty} \Pr(E)=1$, uniformly in $\eps$. \end{proposition} We recall our standing assumptions that $n$ is sufficiently large and that $\eps>u_n^{-1/3}$ (in particular, `uniformly in $\eps$' above means `uniformly in $\eps\in(u^{1/3},\frac12)$').
+Let us remark that the $\eps^4$ term is not optimal, but this is not a priority for us. \begin{proof}[Proof of Proposition \ref{p:tauHi}] The assertion of the last sentence of the proposition follows from \eqref{e:escape4b} by a union bound over the particles (recall that in the interchange process each particle is performing a random walk).
+We also need here our assumption that $\eps > u^{-1/3}$, as it gives $\sum_{i=1}^u 1/|H_i|^{c\eps^2}=o(1) $, since $|H_i| \ge 2^{s_i} = 2^{4^{i-1}u}$.

 Thus we need to verify \eqref{e:escape4b}.
-Let $m$ be some parameter to be fixed later (for the impatient we can say that we will have $m\asymp\log\frac 1\eps$).
+Let $m=m(\eps)\ge 1$ be some integer parameter to be fixed later.
 Let

-where $T_{[n]\setminus W_i}$ is the hitting time of $[n]\setminus W_i$ (or the exit time of $W_i$, if you prefer); and where, in the union defining $W_i$, $j\not\in[u]$ do not contribute.
-The proof of Proposition \ref{p:tauHi} is concluded by combining the following two lemmas. \phantom\qedhere \end{proof} \begin{lemma} For all $i\in[u]$ and all $t\ge C_116^mL$ for some $C_1$ sufficiently large,
+where $T_{[n]\setminus W_i}$ is the hitting time of $[n]\setminus W_i$ (or the exit time of $W_i$, if you prefer).
+The proof of Proposition \ref{p:tauHi} is concluded by combining the following two lemmas.
+Indeed, let $m$ be the minimal value which satisfies the requirement of Lemma \ref{lem:TJibeforetau}, so $4^m\asymp \eps^{-2}$.
+We use the same value of $m$ in Lemma \ref{lem:rhoit} and get that for $t>CL/\eps^4$ we have \eqref{e:escape}.
+Combining this with (\ref{e:escape2}) gives the proposition. \end{proof} \begin{lemma} For all $i\in[u]$ and all $t\ge C_116^mL$ for some $C_1$ sufficiently large,